March Madness and Framing Your College Search

 Building a college list is about synchronizing your interests with what a college offers to form a balanced equation.
 One side of that equation is coming up with your list of priorities you want for your college experience, which can include the type and breadth of courses offered, retention rate, academic advising, professor-student ratio, flexibility in choosing a major, cost to attend, and even a great basketball team.
 The other side of the "building your list equation" is sizing up what colleges are looking for in applicants and how they review students.
-What schools look for can vary widely, and can include, for example, an emphasis on residency, specific interests and talents, recommendations, first generation to attend college, essay, or relation to alumnus.
+What schools look for can vary widely, including an emphasis on residency, specific interests and talents, recommendations, first generation to attend college, essay, or relation to alumnus.
 Colleges don't solely rely on statistics like GPA and test scores, but GPA and high school rigor are parts of the holistic methodology colleges use to try and predict if students will succeed on their campus.
 Colleges want to see their students succeed.
 Schools also want to learn about added qualities or interests that a student would contribute to their particular campus.
-Sometimes that is readily apparent by what a student does outside of school and how that reflects a student's values or character.
+Sometimes that is readily apparent in what a student does outside of school and how that reflects a student's values or character.
 Matching up to a college is a two-way street.
 It is as much about what a student wants to have as part of their college experience- meeting future friends for life, internships, building career and alumni connections, or a particular type of academic curriculum - as it is about what a college wants.
 So how do you start to figure out if you're a match?

 Here are a few tips to add to what you're already doing: